-In the financial statements at 30 September 2021, position in this successful retail complex; based on the finalised negotiations and a conservative estimate of the potential impact of the discussions still in progress, the partial cancellations of rent resulting from the closure of the shops amount to a total of €1.2 million, of which €0.6 million relates to credit on a surface area of over 1,500 m2; notes actually issued (and taking into account tax credit compensations granted by the French state) and €0.6 million of provisions for estimated credit notes to be issued relating to discussions still in progress.
-This impact is relatively limited as it represents less than of 2021; 3% of the Company's annual rental income.
+In the financial statements at 30 September 2021, based on the finalised negotiations and a conservative estimate of the potential impact of the discussions still in progress, the partial cancellations of rent resulting from the closure of the shops amount to a total of $\in 1.2$ million, of which $\in 0.6$ million relates to credit notes actually issued (and taking into account tax credit compensations granted by the French state) and $\in 0.6$ million of provisions for estimated credit notes to be issued relating to discussions still in progress.
+This impact is relatively limited as it represents less than 3% of the Company's annual rental income.